warpdesign/zig-http-server/README.md

 Also this is not following the good practices so you should not use this code or server other than for educational purpose! :)

+## Requirements
+The server has been developed using Zig 0.13.0.
+As the language is quite a moving target, this may very well fail to build with a future version.

+## How to build

+> zig build-exe ./server.zig